Haderdaraide/Harvard_IntroCompSciCourse/README.md

 content on the web page etc within the subsequent folders/files.
 Really awesome project, and my friends all practiced!
 I found a pretty big bug that allowed a user to input a negative value in the "buy" section, and my friend gave himself 1mil extra cash!
 Quickly squashed that bug

+## pset8

+Mashup!
+Mashup various technologies to create a google maps rendition to show users relevant trending articles for areas they are searching via Google maps!
+Users can drag and update the map to various locations, relevant data is then provided in a clickable format for users to see trending articles on cities/towns of the areas they interact with!

+Objective:
+  1. Use an API!
+  2. Mashup various technologies to create a functioning web app
+  3. Utilize technologies and techniques to gather, request, parse and distribute imformation

+This application uses JavaScript, HTML/CSS, RSS feeds, SQL, Python, AJAX, jQuery and JSON